Hiluhree/se-assignment-6-introduction-to-python-Hiluhree/README.md

        MacOS/Linux
         source myenv/bin/activate
   ## 3. Python Syntax and Semantics:
-   - Write a simple Python program that prints "Hello, World!" to the console.
+   ### Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.
+       print("Hello, World!")
+   - Explanation:
+    - print: A built-in function that outputs data to the console.
+    - "Hello, World!": A string literal enclosed in double quotes, which is the message to be printed.

 4. Data Types and Variables:
    - List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.